Mortgages for people buying or moving home.

 A first charge will be taken over the property being purchased as security for the mortgage lending.

-For lending above 80% of the property purchase price or valuation a Higher Lending Charge may be payable.
+For lending above 80% of the property purchase price or valuation the Society will cover the cost of a Higher Lending Charge.

 Overpayments of up to 10% of the mortgage advance can be made per annum.
 An early repayment charge, equivalent to 3% of the total amount overpaid, will apply if overpayments exceed 10% of the loan amount in any 12 month rolling period during the first 3 years of the mortgage.